pokepark/PokemonRaidBot/README.md

 ## Raid Map

-Set `MAP_URL` to the URL of the PokemonBotMap to add it to each raid poll.
-PokemonBotMap: https://github.com/florianbecker/PokemonBotMap
+Set `MAP_URL` to the URL of your map to add it to each raid poll.

 ## Cleanup